Toronto Premium Outlets

 Toronto Premium Outlets is an outlet mall in Halton Hills, Ontario, Canada.
 Being the first Premium Outlet Center in Canada, and the first conglomeration of stores of its type in that nation, the facility opened on Thursday, August 1, 2013.
-It is anchored by Saks Off 5th and Restoration Hardware.
+It is anchored by Saks Off 5th.

-The mall has 800,000 square feet (74,322 square meters) of shopping including the first ever Hudson's Bay Discount Store, which was replaced by Saks Off Fifth.
+The mall has 800,000 square feet (74,322 square meters) of shopping including the first ever Hudson's Bay Discount Store, which was later replaced by the co-owned Saks Off 5th banner, as well as Canada's first Restoration Hardware store, which has since closed.

 Phase 2 of the construction began in 2017 and was completed on November 15, 2018.